LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/arrays/studio.rst.txt

       "radar" (radar) are.
 Modify your code by adding an ``if`` statement to check if a word is a palindrome.
 If the string is a palindrome, print, "___ is a palindrome!"
 Otherwise, print, "___ is NOT a palindrome."
    c.
 Use string methods to enhance your code.
-The username check should NOT
+The palindrome check should NOT
       be case sensitive.
-Ex: 'Dad' vs. 'dad' would be considered a match.
+Ex: 'Dad' vs. 'daD' would be considered a match.
    d. *Bonus Mission*: What if the string is a phrase rather than a single word?
       Any spaces may throw off the check (e.g. ``'taco cat'`` is a palindrome, but a simple reversal produces the different string ``'tac ocat'``).
-      Modify your code to deal with this "space problem".
+      Modify your code to deal with this spacing problem.

 **Repl.it link**

 5. Practice using the ``split`` and ``join`` methods to convert between strings and arrays.
-We can also use string methods in the process.
+We will also use other string or array methods in the process.

    a.
-Reverse the order of characters in a string.
-Store the result in a new variable,
+The ``reverse`` method operates on arrays, but not on strings.
+Use this
-      then print the original and reversed string.
+      fact to reverse the order of characters in a string.
+Store the result in a new variable, then print the original and reversed string.
    b.
 Use the ``trim`` method to remove leading/trailing whitespace to compare
       two usernames (strings).
-Also, use an ``if`` statement and template literal to print, " '___' and '___' are matching usernames!"
-Otherwise, print, " '___' and '___' are NOT matching usernames."
+Also, use an ``if`` statement and a template literal to print, " '___' and '___' are matching usernames!"
+Otherwise print, " '___' and '___' are NOT matching usernames."
    c.
 Use string methods to enhance your code.
 The username check should NOT be
       case sensitive.
 Ex: 'Dad' vs. 'dad' would be considered a match.